-The following four steps will help you assess your needs, identify potential SBA resources, and access the expertise and support available to you from SunTrust.
+The following five steps allow you to assess your needs, identify potential SBA resources, and access the expertise and support available from SunTrust.

-- For many businesses, it is helpful to frame your capital options around your overarching business strategy of improvement, growth or restructuring.
+- Frame capital options around your overarching business strategy of improvement, growth or restructuring.

-- Complete back-of-the-envelope estimate of the financial impact of the most realistic, highest potential initiatives
+- Complete a back-of-the-envelope estimate of the financial impact of the best potential initiatives.

-- Ballpark your sources of cash so that you can understand the net capital for each initiative and the time horizon for your need (and its payout)
+- Ballpark your sources of cash so that you can understand the additional capital needed, the time horizon and the expected return on investment for each initiative.

-- Consider accessing resources at the Small Business and Technology Development Centers (SBTDC) or SCORE to help you assess your strategic ideas and the capital needs/returns for each.
+- Consider accessing local business resources to help you assess your strategic ideas and the capital needs/returns for each.

-- Ask your banker to review how each of the SBA loan programs compares to conventional sources of capital.
+Step 4 - Match to the best SBA program.
+Ask your banker to review how each of the SBA loan programs compares to conventional sources of capital:

 - SBA 7(a) Program is the most popular and most flexible loan.
 It can be used for a wide variety of financing needs including goodwill (for restructuring ownership or acquisition).
 Loans up to $5 million are possible with down payments as low as 10 percent.

-- SBA 504 Program is typically used for commercial real estate transactions.
+- SBA 504 Program is typically used for commercial real estate and large equipment transactions.
 Both fixed and variable rates are available.
-Loans terms may extend up to twenty years.
-Capital plans that include two uses for capital (one real estate and the other equipment, acquisition, etc.) can sometimes combine the 504 with the 7(a) to access greater amounts of capital.
+Loans terms may extend up to twenty-five years.
+Capital plans that include two uses for capital (real estate and the other equipment, acquisition, etc.) can sometimes combine the 504 with the 7(a) to access greater amounts of capital.

 - SBA Express Programs are designed to provide both shorter-term working capital and asset needs with a streamlined process.
 The Export-Express program is designed for companies with existing exports or the goal to begin exporting to other countries.

-- SBA Specialty Programs include programs targeting military veterans, minority-owned businesses, disaster recovery loans and other special focus programs.
+- SBA Specialty Programs include programs for disaster recovery loans and other special focus programs.